-The relation of the various elements which comprise the complete governing (or control) system, is shown diagrammatically in Figure 1.
-The throttle valve, overspeed trip, governing valves, emergency trip, auxiliary pumps and regulator (all of which are shown on the diagram) are described in separate leaflets.
+mercent of the various elements which comprise the complete governing (or control) system, is shown diagrammatically in Figure 1.
+The throttle valve, overspeed trip, governing valves, emergency trip, exhaust pressure regulator, auxiliary pump and regulator (all of which are shown on the diagram) are described in separate leaflets.
 In order to simplify the description, the oil system can be divided in two parts, namely:-